kaushika05/trump-eos-tracker/README.md

 # Executive Orders Tracker

 ![MIT License](https://img.shields.io/badge/license-MIT-blue)
 **Disclaimer**: This project is not affiliated in any way, shape or form with the U.S. government.
-It is maintained by Kaushika Wijerathne and Benjamin Shindel.
+It is maintained by Kaushika Wijerathne and data is sourced from a public spreadsheet made by Twitter user @benshindel.

 ---